-More generally, we conclude that a blocking operation should always be "aligned" (have a future-facing source boundary) to ensure a minimal reaction time.
-Since a sliding window schedule always ends with source boundaries, it is always aligned.
-However the sliding window schedule is much more sensitive to speculation accuracy leaving it vulnerable to the backlog problem.
+sliding window schedule is much more sensitive to speculation accuracy, leaving it vulnerable to the backlog problem.
 To address this, we also introduce an aligned window strategy, which is a parallel window strategy with forced alignment of blocking operations.

 Key Insight: Using SWIPER-SIM, we find that parallel window decoders suffer from dependency-induced delays, as already discussed, but also alignment-induced delays.